-Grizzly bears are a keystone predator Conservation Northwest works hard to protect.
-They are extremely rare in Washington and need our help to recover.
+Grizzly bears are extremely rare in Washington and need our help to recover.

-Grizzly bears (Ursus arctos) are intelligent, strong, courageous – and adaptable.
-They have lived in North America, including the North Cascades and Selkirks of Washington, for thousands of years.
-Along with mountain caribou and wolverines, they are animals who survived the last great ice ages on the North American continent.
+Grizzly bears are intelligent, strong, courageous – and adaptable.
+They have lived in North America, including the North Cascades, British Columbia's Coast to Cascades, and Selkirks of Washington, for thousands of years.

-As habitat generalists, disturbance sensitive animals with large home ranges grizzly bear conservation provides benefits for dozens of other species and sensitive habitats, from low-elevation wetlands to subalpine berry fields.
-They are indicators of ecosystem health and mold their habitat in subtle but important ways.
+Because grizzly bears are habitat generalists and disturbance sensitive animals with large home ranges, their conservation benefits dozens of other wildlife and sensitive habitats, from low-elevation wetlands to subalpine berry fields.
+Indicators of ecosystem health, grizzly bears mold their habitat in subtle but important ways.